junxit/us-congress-bills-115/bill.md

   - **(3)** *State Implementation Plans* Not later than October 26, 2026, notwithstanding the deadline specified in section 110(a)(1) of the Clean Air Act (42 U.S.C.
 7410(a)(1)), each State shall submit the plan required by such section 110(a)(1) for the 2015 ozone standards.
 - **(b)** *Certain Preconstruction Permits*
   - **(1)** *In general* The 2015 ozone standards shall not apply to the review and disposition of a preconstruction permit application if—
-    - **(A)** the Administrator or the State, local, or tribal permitting authority, as applicable, determines the application to be complete on or before the date of promulgation of the final designation of the area involved under subsection (a)(2); or
+    - **(A)** the Administrator or the State, local, or Tribal permitting authority, as applicable, determines the application to be complete on or before the date of promulgation of the final designation of the area involved under subsection (a)(2); or
-    - **(B)** the Administrator or the State, local, or tribal permitting authority, as applicable, publishes a public notice of a preliminary determination or draft permit for the application before the date that is 60 days after the date of promulgation of the final designation of the area involved under subsection (a)(2).
+    - **(B)** the Administrator or the State, local, or Tribal permitting authority, as applicable, publishes a public notice of a preliminary determination or draft permit for the application before the date that is 60 days after the date of promulgation of the final designation of the area involved under subsection (a)(2).
   - **(2)** *Rules of Construction* Nothing in this section shall be construed to—
     - **(A)** eliminate the obligation of a preconstruction permit applicant to install best available control technology and lowest achievable emission rate technology, as applicable; or
-    - **(B)** limit the authority of a State, local, or tribal permitting authority to impose more stringent emissions requirements pursuant to State, local, or tribal law than national ambient air quality standards.
+    - **(B)** limit the authority of a State, local, or Tribal permitting authority to impose more stringent emissions requirements pursuant to State, local, or Tribal law than national ambient air quality standards.

 ## § 3.
 Facilitating State implementation of national ambient air quality standards